Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Refresh Triggered Computation

-\textbf{Arbitrary Access Patterns.} The existing refresh scheme implements a counter in the DRAM chip to refresh the rows with a fixed pattern.
+\textbf{Generating Memory Access Patterns.} The existing refresh scheme implements a counter in the DRAM chip to refresh the rows with a fixed pattern.
 However, the access pattern of a real application may not follow the same pattern as the refreshes.
 To adapt the refresh scheme to arbitrary access patterns, RTT implements an \emph{Address Generation Unit (AGU)} that is similar to the proposal in prior work~\cite{farahini2014parallel}.
-We implement AGU as a part of the DRAM circuitry and it can be configured to generate address patterns based on arbitrary affine function.
+AGUs are commonly used in Digital Signal Processors (DSPs) to efficiently generate the memory addresses to feed to the functional units~\cite{liu2008embedded, velilla2009scratchpad, farahini2014parallel, taniguchi2009systematic, udayanarayanan2001address, leupers1996algorithms}.
+An AGU can typically be programmed to generate various address sequences for a given application.
+Prior works propose a broad range of AGU designs that can generate address sequences with various amounts of complexity (e.g., commonly used DSP addressing modes such as bit-reverse and circular buffer addressing~\cite{instruments2002tms320c55x, xue2005optimizing}, piece-wise affine address pattern generation~\cite{ilic2011address}, two-dimensional affine address generation~\cite{mathew2004loop}, complex addressing modes that include multiplication, modulo, and shift~\cite{taniguchi2009reconfigurable}).
+We observe that the memory access patterns of the workloads we focus on in the scope of this work are relatively regular, and thus, to keep the design simple, we adopt an AGU design that can generate address sequences based on an arbitrary affine function.
+We explain the details of AGU's implementation in Section~\ref{subsec:full_rtc}.